 - 1. Leave your school ID and bag before entry. - 2.
-Users must not make noises which disturb those who are studying/reading. - 3.
-Users should not talk except as necessary to conduct business inside. - 4.
-Users should set cell phone to silent mode and should not use while inside. - 5.
-Eating and bringing of food and beverages are not allowed inside. - 6.
-Users must treat furniture, equipment, books and other property with care. - 7.
+Users must not make noises disturbing those studying/reading. - 3.
+Users should only talk as necessary to conduct business inside. - 4.
+Users should set their cell phone to silent mode and not use it while inside. - 5.
+Eating and bringing food and beverages are not allowed inside. - 6.
+Users must treat furniture, equipment, books, and other property carefully. - 7.
 Users must not damage, mark or deface library materials.
 They must not dog-ear pages or use paper clips or post-its in books.